KediDili/VanillaPlusProfessions/features.md

 Allows legendary fish to be added to fish ponds.
 They cannot increase in number.
 Any vanilla legendary fish can be added to the fish ponds, but they all only produce roe.

+Note: I'm aware this talent's mechanic is already added by 1.6.9.
+I'm working on an alternative.
 For mod authors: If you want your legendary fish to be affected, all vanilla fish normally have the ``fish_pond_banned`` tag.
 When the talent is obtained, set your mod to remove this tag from your fish.

 ### Spawning Season